Bugged by the New Search Button on iOS 16? Here’s How to Turn It Off

 Apple’s New Spotlight Search Button in iOS 16

-Before iOS 16, you had to swipe down from the top of your Home Screen to launch a Spotlight search.
+Before iOS 16, you had to swipe down from an empty space on your Home Screen to launch a Spotlight search.
 That functionality is still in iOS 16, but Apple has added another way to access Spotlight.

 Enabled by default, you may have noticed the new search button on your Home Screen.
 It’s at the bottom of your display, marked by a magnifying glass icon and the word “Search.”
 All you have to do is tap that button, and Spotlight launches.